andrewlisciandrello/pre-migration_linux/README.md

-# pre-migration_linux
+# Migration_Prework

-discovery and pre-migration tasks for Linux Rsync migration projects
+designed to automate a lot of the 'busywork' pre-migration